 A ransom-seeking group made headlines this week after the news broke that authentication provider Okta had been compromised.
 A number of breaches have been attributed to this group dubbed ‘LAPSUS$’.
-The group utilise an extortion and destruction model without deploying ransomware payloads and have been targeting organisations in the United Kingdom and South America, including government, technology, telecom, media, retail, and healthcare sectors.
+The group use an extortion and destruction model without deploying ransomware payloads and have been targeting organisations in the United Kingdom and South America, including government, technology, telecom, media, retail, and healthcare sectors.

 Reports have since emerged that the British Police arrested several members of the group.
 Seven people between the ages of 16 and 21 have been arrested so far.